Compiled by the Road Trip Alberta team

 Low-lighting combined with Spanish small plates and lively Latin music?
 That’s a recipe for romance.
 Bring your favourite someone to Sauvage (formerly known as Tapas Restaurant) for a charming, cozy evening of old-country wines, an intimate atmosphere, and tapas-style plates that will leave you full, but feeling light enough to get up and dance.

 Red Rock Pizza

 Devour piping hot pizza while you take in the Three Sisters Mountain range on Red Rock’s quaint patio space.
-Known for their creative twists on classics, like ‘Wicked Chicken’ and our favourite – the ‘Buddha Gouda’ – Red Rock is a sure hit if pizza is what you’re craving after wandering around downtown Canmore.
+Known for their creative twists on classics, like ‘Wicked Chicken’ and our favourite – the ‘Buddha Gouda’ – Red Rock Pizza is a sure hit if pizza is what you’re craving after wandering around downtown Canmore.

 Bella Crusta Foods

 A local favourite, Bella Crusta makes their own focaccia bread each day for deliciously fresh sandwiches.
-Also known for their chicken salad, this old-school sandwich shop offers casual dining experience and is great for those looking for hearty food at a reasonable price.
+Also known for its chicken salad, this old-school sandwich shop offers a casual dining experience and is great for those looking for hearty food at a reasonable price.
 Be sure to try their lemonade, too!

 This rustic, down-to-earth space is known for its solid service, good food, great drinks, and its cozy atmosphere.
 Designed around an early 1900’s home, Tavern 1883 feels like you’ve stepped back into the past – but with a much more versatile food and drink menu (thank goodness).